By Emmet Kyle McMahan

 Electrical engineers design and maintain electrical equipment and systems used in commercial and industrial settings, as well as medical, military, and scientific applications.
 A master’s degree in electrical engineering generally requires two years of study, but it allows an electrical engineer to pursue the most challenging and lucrative positions in this field.
 Learning about the discipline of electrical engineering, the types of engineering master’s degrees, and the job prospects of electrical engineering degree holders can help you decide if this field is right for you.

-Electrical engineering covers electricity and electronics.
-This branch of engineering covers everything from microchips to industrial-scale power generators.
-As an electrical engineer, you may design, test, develop, or supervise the manufacturing of these and other electrical components:
+If you’re wondering whether you should get a master’s degree in electrical engineering, consider the wide range of applications in the field.
+The study of electricity and electronics covers everything from microchips to industrial-scale power generators.
+As an electrical engineer, you may design, test, develop or supervise the manufacturing of electrical components like the following:

 - Power generation equipment

 - Electrical motors

 - Navigation systems

 Why earn an online master’s degree in electrical engineering?

 Many online master’s electrical engineering positions only require a bachelor’s degree in electrical engineering or a related field, but a master’s degree can help you take your career to the next level.
 Studying for a master’s degree helps prepare you to develop new ideas, perform in-depth research, and lead teams of engineers.

 Master’s in Electrical Engineering Curriculum and Common Courses

 The specific curriculum of a master’s degree in electrical engineering varies considerably depending on the school and program.
 It usually requires between 30 and 45 credits and requires two years of full-time study.
 Extensive research often plays a major role in obtaining a degree, and other components in this course of study may include a thesis and practicum.